rmariuzzo/fotch/README.md

 #### Motivation

 <small>
 When I code for fun, I need to have backend REST API to play with.
-Usually, I feel too lazy to create a dump REST API.
-That's where I have dream about a simple library that I could plug in the frontend with little effort and simulate and persist data somewhere.
+Usually, I feel too lazy to create a dumb REST API.
+I have dream about a simple library that I could plug in the frontend with little effort and simulate and persist data somewhere.
+Then <code>fotch</code> was born.
 </small>

 #### How it works?